Articles , Glossary

 UI design add button animation

-Expendable button opens a variety of options after being clicked or tapped.
-It is one more way to set the proper flow of interactions without overloading the screen, which is particularly important for mobile interfaces limited in screen space.
+An expendable button opens a variety of options when clicked or tapped.
+It is another way to maintain the proper flow of interactions without overloading the screen, which is particularly important for mobile interfaces with limited screen space.

 ui navigation